captainblie/bmoney/README.md

 # bmoney
-A Project for running Beer Money VM's
+A Project for running Beer Money VM's.